There’s more to the modest duffle bag than you may think.

 What You Can Expect From This Guide

 Testing and reviewing gear is our modus operandi here at Pack Hacker.
-Our team of world travelers and gearheads have tested and reviewed hundreds of different types of travel-focused gear.
+Our team of world travelers and gearheads has gotten their hands on hundreds of different types of travel-focused gear.

-For this guide, we have gotten our hands on over 50 duffle bags and have been putting them to the test for months.
-We’ve used them for the daily grind and travel—some we’ve even tested on domestic and transatlantic flights.
+For this guide, we tested over 50 different duffle bags for months.
+We used them for the daily grind and travel—some on domestic and transatlantic flights.

 Video Overview: How To Choose The Best Duffle Bag for Travel

 Feel free to watch this guide overview in video format.
 We’ll go more in-depth in the written content and keep this page up to date.